Root Canal Therapy

 Anatomically speaking, the root canal is the area of the tooth that houses the pulp and nerve.
 Sometimes this part of the tooth can become infected.

 When this happens, not only is the tooth painful and sensitive, the infection can also spread to other areas of the mouth as well as other teeth.
 The most effective way to treat this infection is root canal therapy.

 Once the anaesthetic takes effect, and you are completely numb, your dentist will create a small access point in your tooth.
-Working through this point, the infected material will be drained out along with the pulp and any other debris.
-The interior of the tooth will be thoroughly cleaned out to make sure that no infection remains.
+Working through this point, the infected and inflamed pulp and debris will be drained out .
+The canals of the tooth will be thoroughly cleaned out using special instruments called dental files to make sure that no infection remains.
 An antibiotic medication may be placed inside the tooth to prevent further infection.

 Your tooth will then be filled, and a cap or crown will most likely be placed.
-This is necessary because the structure of the tooth will be weakened, and a restoration will protect the tooth from breakage and also allow you to chew comfortably.
+This is necessary because the structure of the tooth will be weakened, and a crown will protect the tooth from breakage and also allow you to chew more comfortably.

 Do I Need a Root Canal?

 If you have been experiencing any of these signs or symptoms, call our clinic.
 You may have an infection that could require treatment.